DevelApp-ai/handwriting-practice/PRD.md

 # Planning Guide

-A gamified handwriting practice application that helps children learn to write letters (including EU accented characters), numbers, words, and complete sentences with punctuation using the standard 4-line writing guide (baseline, midline, ascender, descender) commonly used in schools, optimized for tablet pen input.
+A gamified handwriting practice application that helps children learn to write letters (including EU accented characters, Arabic, Urdu, Japanese kana, and Nepali Devanagari), numbers, words, and complete sentences with punctuation using the standard 4-line writing guide (baseline, midline, ascender, descender) commonly used in schools, with visual direction indicators for different writing systems, optimized for tablet pen input.

 **Experience Qualities**:
 1. **Encouraging** - Celebrates progress with positive feedback and rewards to build confidence in young learners